 Yosemite Falls

-Once you are refreshed, it’s time for an easy walk to Yosemite Falls.
-Walk west of the Yosemite Valley Visitor’s Center and follow signs for Yosemite Falls and the Lower Yosemite Falls trailhead.
+To access the Lower Falls Trail: Walk west of the Yosemite Valley Visitor’s Center and follow signs for Yosemite Falls and the Lower Yosemite Falls trailhead.
 A fully paved and wheelchair-accessible path winds to the base of the falls.

 Difficulty: Easy / Wheelchair Accessible